 Employees in a Classified position that have met eligibility are automatically placed in PERS (Public Employees Retirement System) in the newest tier OPSRP (Oregon Public Service Retirement Plan).
-The OPSRP tier is a defined benefit, in the form of a pension, plus an Individual Account Program.
+The OPSRP tier is a defined benefit, in the form of a pension, plus an Individual Account Program (side cash account).
 Pension vesting requires 5 years of service with at least 600 hours worked per year (includes all PERS employment).
 Pension benefit at retirement is determined by years of service and the highest of three years gross salary.
 The Individual Account Program (IAP) is vested immediately and available for lump-sum distribution or dispersed payment options.
-The normal retirement age for PERS/OPSRP is 65 (employees who age over normal retirement age are vested immediately.
-Employees not living or working in the State of Oregon (not paying Oregon taxes) may not be eligible for contributions, but may accrue service time.
+The normal retirement age for PERS/OPSRP is 65 (employees who age over the normal retirement age are vested immediately).

 Employees who have already qualified with a prior tier in PERS may be eligible to be enrolled in that tier and may also be eligible for contributions to start upon hire.